HyperTesto/hypertesto.me/content/blog/jsonl-and-ndjson/index.en.md

 I was getting some errors following the official documentation of an open source library for creating ASR systems[^0].
 Nothing was making sense until I noticed I wasn't working with a JSON array of objects, but rather JSON objects separated by a newline. _Eureka_!

-In its simplicity is truly an ingenious solution to the problem of deserializing large JSON files: you read it line by line which is simple, flexible, easy to understand and very effective!
+In its simplicity is truly an ingenious solution to the problem of deserializing large JSON files: you read it line by line, which is simple, flexible, easy to understand and very effective!

 ## ndjson-lines-seq what?